fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 <button onClick={'crap...'}>button</button>
 ```

-React will warn us about this in the console:
+React would warn us about this in the console:

 ```js
 index.js:2178 Warning: Expected `onClick` listener to be a function, instead got a value of `string` type.